pschanely/pschanely.github.io/_posts/2020-02-04-how-crosshair-works-part-1.md

   Return the (concrete) bool that we decided.

 CrossHair will remember what decisions it has made so that it can make different decisions on future executions.
+Ultimately, we're looking for some target thing to happen: an exception to be raised, or a postcondition to return False.
+When that happens, we ask Z3 for a model and report it as a counterexample.

-And, that's the core of how CrossHair works.
+That's the core of how CrossHair works.

 ## Simple, right?